FAQs

 The fellowship is not a loan, we don’t take board seats, we don’t charge any fees, and there are no restrictions on how you use this money as long as you treat it with respect to legitimately develop your startup.
 It gives you the freedom to bet on yourself while enabling Telora to become self-sustaining and fund more people over time.

-Telora is better than YC for people under 24 years old who don’t yet have ideas promising enough to be funded by YC.
+Telora is the best place for ambitious students who don’t yet have ideas promising enough to get funded by YC.

 Telora and YC share a common mission of increasing the number of successful startups, but we focus on different stages of the startup process.